Safe In-Context Reinforcement Learning: SCARED: Safe Contextual Adaptive Reinforcement Pretraining

-Furthermore, there should be symmetry among all the constraints since they are all coming from a single cost function but simply correspond to different episodes.
-These encourage the use of a single multiplier for all episodes.
-However, when using a single multiplier, we would need a new way to not over-penalize the policy in the episodes that are already satisfying the constraint.
-To this end, We propose a modified Lagrangian function and an iterative optimization scheme and show it is more stable empirically while satisfying the desirable optimization properties.
-Let $g_k(\pi)\coloneqq \Jck - \delta$.
-We consider the following surrogate objective for the policy
+In safe ICRL, applying a separate constraint and Lagrange multiplier to each evaluation episode $\tau_k$ is undesirable as this requires fixing the number of episodes at the start of pretraining and leads to uneven update frequencies across multipliers.
+For example, if we expect $K$ evaluation episodes, we must initialize at least $K$ multipliers.
+If pretraining rollouts contain fewer episodes than the number of multipliers, later multipliers are updated less frequently, which destabilizes the optimization (see \autoref{fig:rl2_abl}.(c)).
+Furthermore, the constraints should be symmetric since they are associated with a single cost function but simply correspond to different episodes.
+These motivate the use of a single multiplier for all episodes.
+However, using a single multiplier will over-penalize the policy on episodes that already satisfy the constraint.
+To prevent this, we propose a modified Lagrangian function and an iterative optimization scheme.
+We show this approach is empirically more stable while preserving the desirable optimization properties.